kaigikinyua/iNTERFACE/README.md

    * Notifications

 # Minify
-   * Minify CSS into one file
+   * Minify CSS into one file for each webpage according to used classes.

 # Use cases
    * Front end UI elements implementation